 You will need strong plastic packing tape to close up the boxes securely.
 Use unprinted newsprint paper (newspaper ink can stain some items), packing paper, or bubble wrap to wrap and cushion household goods.
 You will need a lot more supplies than you think, so get extra.
 Return any unused supplies after the truck is packed.

 Utilize Wardrobe Boxes

-Don't make the boxes too heavy to lift, however.
-One mover told the story of someone who put a bowling ball in a wardrobe box!
-When the box was lifted off the truck the bottom gave way, sending the bowling ball on a wild ride down the ramp, across the street to the gutter, then down a hill where it finally came to rest in a roadside ditch.
-(Is that a strike or a spare?)
+Don't make the boxes too heavy to lift.
+One mover told the story of someone who put a bowling ball in a wardrobe box.
+When the box was lifted off the truck, the bottom gave way, sending the bowling ball on a wild ride down the ramp, across the street to the gutter, then down a hill where it finally came to rest in a roadside ditch.

 Strategize Wardrobe Box Use

 Moving companies will be happy to deliver boxes ahead of your moving day.
 Or if you are doing the move yourself, get things organized as early as possible.
 A few days before your move, fill some sturdy handled shopping bags with bulky closet items such as shoes, sweaters, belts, and jeans.

 On moving day, fill the bottom of the wardrobe boxes with some of the shopping bags, then add your hanging clothing.
 Pack hanging items tightly so things won't move around and fall off of hangers.